CiscoTestAutomation/getting-started/source/prereqs/Prerequisites.rst

 Structure of a |pyATS| statement
 ----------------------------------
-Although you don't need to know Python to use the |pyATS| ecosystem, it might help you to understand the structure of the Python-based commands.
+Although you don't need to know Python to use the |pyATS| ecosystem, it might help you to understand the structure of the Python-based commands described in this guide.

+.. tip:: Remember, you can use the :term:`library command line` for network automation and never have to enter a Python command!

 The following example explains the statements used to connect to a device and parse output from the ``show inventory`` command.

 .. csv-table:: Structure of a |pyATS| statement
    :header: "Number", "Statement", "Description"